Paper Wrapped Chicken (Ji Bao Gai) That’s a Wrap! 纸包鸡

 This is Where I Come In

-They have never bothered to write the recipe down.
-Whenever they want to make Ji Bao Gai they call Wes (maybe it’s a sweet ploy to talk to us, lol) All I can say is aiyah 🤦🏻♀️.
+Things have come full circle from Wes’s mom teaching him to Wes now teaching the kids.
+“Dad, how do I make Ji Bao Gai, how do you fold the packets, where’s the recipe?”
+Whenever they want to make Ji Bao Gai they call Wes (maybe it’s a sweet ploy to talk to us, lol).
+They have yet to write the recipe down.
+All I can say is aiyah 🤦🏻♀️.
 I guess it must be time to post it on 3Jamigos.
-First, so the kids don’t have to call each time they want to make a batch, and second, you will have the recipe too.
+Now the kids don’t have to call each time they want to make a batch.

 The Ingredients (as pictured in the banner photo)